 Free Video 101: Immersive Workshop for Not-for-Profits

 On January 21, Vidyard is offering a free Video 101 – Immersive Workshop for Not-for-Profits, with Jacob Fernandes, Customer Outcomes Manager, which will outline the basics of how to get started with video.
-RSVP to hear special guest speakers, a short panel discussing current examples and challenges in the industry, and breakout workshop sessions with video experts.
+The session featuresspecial guest speakers, a short panel discussing current examples and challenges in the industry, and breakout workshop sessions with video experts.

 In November, TrustRadius awarded Vidyard with a 2020 Tech Cares Award for their decision to launch new free video tools to help newly remote employees stay connected.